Manitou Weather Station

 Camp Host & Cook

-Kerrilyn is the camp cook, host and housekeeper.
+Kerrilyn is the camp cook, host and a fishing guide.
 She is your go-to if you have any questions about the camp.
+She has picked up all the secrets spots from the other guides and has excelent knowledge for fishing the lake and its history.
+She’s sure to have stories upon stories to entertain you with.

 Greg has been guiding for the camp since 2009.
 Greg is a retired firefighter.
 Not only does Greg know how to find the fish, he knows how to put a smile on your face and ensure that you enjoy your day besides just the fishing part.